yaswanthbb/PhoneBook/README.md

 * Axios

 # Acknowledgements
-- This app was built as part of learning React
+- This project was created as a practice exercise for the Full Stack Open course.